 – is made with a blend of plant powders including green tea, organic coconut, rice, rosemary, hibiscus and some ayurvedic-inspired ingredients that are a little more unusual in western culture but amazing for hair.
 (See below for a run down on which ingredient is doing what and why!)

 – is vegan (of course!)

-– contains no synthetic scent; essential oils only (lavender, sage & ho leaf) – the smell is relaxing and subtle.
-The shampoo is also available without essential oils for those who prefer – in this case, the most detectable smell is a combination of the gentle coconut & green tea leaves.
+– contains no synthetic scent; essential oils only (lavender, sage & ho leaf) – the smell is somehow relaxing and enlivening at once.

 – doesn’t come in a plastic bottle!
 It’s therefore a good alternative for those who are trying to reduce the amount of plastic they buy (and is a good option for those who, like me, never got on with shampoo bars).
 The Renaissance comes in recyclable metal bottle.